Slash Your AI Costs With a Token Audit

 | Monthly | $900 | $91 |

-OpenAI caching is automatic for prompts >1,024 tokens.
-No code changes needed.
-Cached tokens are billed at 50% of the input rate (less aggressive than Anthropic’s 90% discount, but free to enable).
+Automatic for prompts over 1,024 tokens.
+No code changes.
+Cached tokens bill at 50% (less aggressive than Anthropic’s 90%, but free to enable).

 Also automatic.
-Repeated prefixes get cache-hit pricing server-side.
-DeepSeek V3 drops from $0.27 to $0.07 per MTok on cache hits โ a 74% reduction that happens without any configuration.
+Repeated prefixes hit cache pricing server-side.
+V3 drops from $0.27 to $0.07/MTok on cache hits – 74% off without any configuration.

 | Task Type | Model | Cost per 1K Calls (avg 500-token response) |